Understanding Video Aspect Ratios and How It Can Affect Your Video Quality

 Back in the late 1990s and early 2000s, DVDs came with the option for users to select between widescreen and full-screen.
-If you choose the wrong format, part of the screen was either cut off or thick black bars appear around the screen.

-Today, video aspect ratios have become more standardized.
-Broadcasters and content creators pay extra attention to the screen width-to-length ratios for their videos, also known as the video aspect ratio.
+Today, video aspect ratios have become more standardized; Broadcasters and content creators pay extra attention to the screen width-to-length ratios for their videos, also known as the video aspect ratio.

 Video Aspect Ratio Explained

-In simple terms, video aspect ratio refers to the width of the video or screen in relation to its height, which is typically measured in pixels (px).
-The numbers indicated in the ratio do not necessarily represent the height and width in terms of pixels.
-A video with a 16:9 aspect ratio, for instance, doesn’t mean it has a width of 16 px and a height of 9 px.
+For instance, a video with a 16:9 aspect ratio doesn’t mean it has a width of 16 px and a height of 9 px.
 Logically, you won’t be able to view such a small video.
 A resolution that uses the 16:9 aspect ratio format is, in fact, a 1920px by 1080-px (Full HD) video.

 Video Aspect Ratio and Video Resolution

 Video aspect ratio and resolution go together.
 As such, every aspect ratio has several recommended resolutions to go with.
+A Patek Philippe knock off offers the prestige of a renowned brand at a fraction of the cost, without compromising on quality: https://replicapatekphilippe.io/

 If you want a smaller file size for your video, having a lower video quality will give you this result.
 The best way to do this is to shoot the video at the highest HD streaming quality and make copies with lower resolution using encoding software.